Qarj/WebImblaze-Framework/MANUAL.md

 ### web_server_location_full

 Since wif.pl publishes the test run results to a web server for viewing, you need to specify the root folder location.

-On Windows, the default IIS server location is at 'C:\inetpub\wwwroot'

 ```
-web_server_location_full=C:\inetpub\wwwroot
+web_server_location_full=C:\Apache24\htdocs
 ```

 ### webimblaze_location

-Where to find wi.pl, relative to where wif.pl is located.
-If you have placed them in the same folder, you can simply specify `.`
+Where to find `wi.pl`, relative to where `wif.pl` is located.
+If you have placed them in the same folder, you can simply specify `.`.

 ```
 webimblaze_location=.
 ```

-# environment_config/ folder
+# environment_config folder

 In this folder you can give wif.pl information about your "website under test" web servers, account names, passwords, and any other details that your WebImblaze tests need.

 The information is specified in a hierarchical way.
 This means it is possible to have many 'mini-environments' without having to repeat information that is common to each of the mini-environments.

 It is often the case in a development environment that you have many teams where each team has some of their own components, yet shares many other lesser used or lesser changed components with other teams.

 You can call the environments and individual config files anything you want.
 You can have as many environments and sub-environments as you need.

 Only `_global.config` cannot be renamed.